Kilimanjaro Climbing Tours

 Climbing Mount Kilimanjaro is a life-changing adventure, and choosing the best time to go makes all the difference.
 The ideal months for climbing are January to March and June to October, when the weather is most pleasant and predictable.

 These months are the warmest, with clear skies in the mornings and evenings.
 During the day, light clouds may form, sometimes covering the summit by afternoon.
-It’s a great time to climb if you enjoy mild temperatures and scenic views.
+It’s a great time to climb if you enjoy mild temperatures and scenic views

 The long rains arrive in April and last until May, bringing heavy downpours on the lower slopes and snowstorms at the summit.
 The mountain is often covered in thick clouds, making it hard to see the breathtaking views.
 If possible, it’s best to avoid climbing during this season.